z17/Lite-Syntax-Highlighting/WordPress plugin/lite-syntax-highlighting/readme.txt

 Welcome!

 = How can I use it? =
-You can use special buttons in WordPress post editor, or use shortcodes like [slh-code lang="php"] to create block of code.
+You can use special buttons in WordPress post editor, or use shortcodes like [slh lang="php"] to create block of code.
 Also you can just write html tags &lt;pre class="slh__php"&gt; CODE &lt;/pre&gt; where you want.

 = How can I ask something? =